-With a little help, every HVAC system can be boiled down to a number of metrics such as BTU, EER, maximum dry airflow and so on.
-This is true for all HVAC system: air conditioners, heaters, dehumidifiers, boilers, you name it.
-Everything that is built on principles of thermodynamics, fluid mechanics, heat transfer and other macroscopic concepts can be measured pretty accurately.
+With a little help, every HVAC system can be boiled down to a number of metrics such as BTU, EER, maximum dry airflow, and so on.
+This is true for all HVAC systems: air conditioners, heaters, dehumidifiers, boilers, you name it.
+Everything that is built on the principles of thermodynamics, fluid mechanics, heat transfer, and other macroscopic concepts can be measured pretty accurately.

-In fact, the education concerning the specifications should be in the focus every time we’re deciding to install a new Heating, Ventilation, and Air Conditioning device.
+In fact, education concerning the specifications should be in the focus every time we’re deciding to install a new Heating, Ventilation, and Air Conditioning device.
 That’s the only way we can learn what are the capabilities of our hardware.

 At LearnMetrics, we combine different analytical tools to analyze, aggregate, and compare different specifications – the raw data behind HVAC appliances.
 We bring all the messy data into focus and help you prioritize your time and focus on the best HVAC system currently on the market.

-Here is a definition of some of HVAC metrics with an explanation of what they actually mean:
+Here are definitions of some of the HVAC metrics with an explanation of what they actually mean:

 Analysis Of The Best HVAC Devices

 Based on the aggregated metrics we can learn from raw data, lists of the best HVAC devices of any kind can be made just by looking at pure numbers.
 We also include some insightful informational articles about specific heating, ventilation, and air conditioning devices.
 Here are some examples of the analysis-based lists and articles

 Learn About HVAC Metrics And Specifications